 • Then select netboot.xyz tools -> Test Distribution ISO

-• Enter the public URL of the target ISO (e.g. http://centos.anexia.at/centos/7.7.1908/isos/x86_64/CentOS-7-x86_64-LiveGNOME-1908.iso to boot a CentOS Live CD).
+• Enter the public URL of the target ISO (for example: https://releases.ubuntu.com/24.04/ubuntu-24.04-live-server-amd64.iso boots an Ubuntu Live CD)

 Netboot_rescue_menu_from_console_iso_image

-Booting From a Windows Recovery Image
+Booting from a Windows Recovery Image

 • http://sos-de-muc-1.exo.io/windows-recovery-image/w2k16 a Windows 2016 recovery image